 I am currently going into my third year studying Biomedical Engineering at the University of California, Irvine.
 I have experience working as a tutor throughout high school in all subjects but have a passion for math and science.
 Helping students find their "aha!" moment is what I love as well as getting them excited about the opportunities that will unfold from education.
 My key objective with any student is going from frustration to motivation.

-University of California, Irvine - BS, Biomedical Engineering
+Undergraduate Degree: University of California-Irvine - Bachelor of Science, Biomedical Engineering

 ACT Composite: 31